omega8cc/boa/docs/HHVM.md

 On self-hosted BOA, you must add the 'HVM' symbol to the `_XTRAS_LIST` variable in your `/root/.barracuda.cnf` file and then run the `barracuda up-lts` command, followed by `octopus up-lts all aegir`, before trying to enable HHVM on any existing Octopus Satellite Instance.

-Once BOA-2.4.0 is released, HHVM can be installed also with standard commands recommended for production systems: `barracuda up-lts` for Aegir Master, followed by `octopus up-lts all aegir` for Satellite Instances.
+Once BOA-2.4.0 is released, HHVM can be installed also with standard commands recommended for production systems: `barracuda up-lts` for Ægir Master, followed by `octopus up-lts all aegir` for Satellite Instances.

-Please note that it is not enough to run `barracuda up-lts system`, because you need to upgrade the system plus Aegir Master and all Satellite Instances.
+Please note that it is not enough to run `barracuda up-lts system`, because you need to upgrade the system plus Ægir Master and all Satellite Instances.

 This step will be automated on BOA managed by Omega8.cc, and we plan to make HHVM available on the high-end Power Engines: [Omega8.cc Power Engines](https://omega8.cc/power)